Cpt-Dingus/blog-page/docs/Space weather tracking.md

 A Beta-Gamma-Delta magnitude is the most complex, whereas an Alpha magnitude is the simplest.

 ![As described below](../assets/images/space-weather/sunspot-list.jpg) <br>
-*SpaceWeatherLive dashboard showing the current active time slots at 04-05-2024.
+*SpaceWeatherLive dashboard showing the current active sun spots at 04-05-2024.
 See how AR13663 has the most complex, Beta-Gamma-Delta magnitude, AR13664 has the less complex Beta-Gamma magnitude, and others have Beta or Alpha magnitudes.
 [Wayback machine snapshot](https://web.archive.org/web/20240504102615/https://www.spaceweatherlive.com/)*

 You can find more information about the classes [here](https://www.spaceweatherlive.com/en/help/the-magnetic-classification-of-sunspots.html)